stevemac321/booklets/README.md

 More-Indexes directory contains indexes to the entire Westminister Standards, Keach's Catechism, and the Institutes.

 WCF: A concordance to the WCF (brand new, have not tested it at all, open an Issue if you find bugs).
 Concord.cpp is the code that does it.
 I have a manual "exception" list of words not to include.
-Plus I omit all words shorter than four letters, then if it passes those conditions, it does a database lookup to filter out pronouns, prepositions, conjunctions, and articles.
+If the word passes those conditions, it does a database lookup to filter out pronouns, prepositions, conjunctions, and articles.